bufbuild/protoc-gen-validate/README.md

 ![Release](https://img.shields.io/github/v/release/bufbuild/protoc-gen-validate?include_prereleases)
 ![Slack](https://img.shields.io/badge/slack-buf-%23e01563)

-*This project is currently in **alpha**.
-The API should be considered unstable and likely to change*

 PGV is a protoc plugin to generate polyglot message validators.
 While protocol buffers effectively guarantee the types of structured data, they cannot enforce semantic rules for values.
 This plugin adds support to protoc-generated code to